hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ## R Dependencies

-PURPLE depends on ggplot2 and dplyr to generate output charts.
+PURPLE depends on a number of bioconductor packages to generate output charts.
 These can be installed with the following R commands.

 ```
 library(BiocManager)